FDA approved for more than 25 years

 A similar study published in the International Journal of Trichology also looked at the effects of hard water on hair health.

 In this study, hair samples were collected from 70 men.
-The hair samples were either placed in a non-treatment control group or treated using deionized water or hard water.
+The hair samples were either placed in a non-treatment control group or treated using deionized water (aka hard water).

 At the end of the study, the hair samples treated using hard water had significantly lower levels of tensile strength than the other hairs.
 The researchers concluded that hard water decreases the strength of hair and increases the risk of breakage.

-Although weaker hair doesn’t directly lead to hair loss, hair that’s weakened may be more likely to fall out or break off when you comb, brush or style your hair.
+Although weaker hair doesn’t directly lead to hair loss, it may be more likely to fall out or break off when you comb, brush, or style your hair.

-On the other hand, a different study published in the International Journal of Trichology in 2013 also tested the tensile strength of hair treated in hard water and concluded that hard water has no noticeable effect on hair strength or elasticity.
+On the other hand, a different study published in the International Journal of Trichology in 2013 also tested the tensile strength of hair treated in hard water and concluded that hard water has no noticeable effect on hair strength, hair elasticity, or hair growth.

 Install a Water Softening System

-One of the most effective ways to prevent the effects of hard water is to install a water softening system.
+One of the most effective ways to prevent the effects of hard water is to convert that hard water to soft water, and the easiest way to do that is to install a water-softening system, like a shower filter.

-These systems typically use an ion exchange process to replace minerals such as calcium and magnesium with sodium.
-This reduces your home water supply’s mineral levels and softens the water that comes out of your taps, shower head and other faucets.
+These water softeners typically use an ion exchange process to replace minerals such as calcium and magnesium with sodium.
+This reduces your home water supply’s mineral levels and softens the water that comes out of your taps, shower head, and other faucets.

 Water softening systems vary in price and effectiveness.
 The most affordable options are fitted to your shower head to soften water as you use it.
 More effective water softening systems filter your home’s water through a mineral tank.

-You can find clarifying shampoos in most drugstores, supermarkets and pharmacies.
-Follow the instructions provided with your shampoo and use it as required to strip away unwanted calcium and other minerals from your scalp.
+You can find clarifying shampoos in most drugstores, supermarkets, and pharmacies.
+Follow the instructions and use it as required to strip away unwanted calcium and other minerals from your scalp.

 Although clarifying shampoos are effective, they may cause your hair to feel overly dry.
 If you’re prone to dry hair or skin, make sure to use conditioner after washing with clarifying shampoo to lock in moisture and keep your hair hydrated.

-Although hard water may cause damage to your hair that reduces its strength and elasticity, it’s generally not thought of as a common cause of hair loss.
+Although hard water may cause damage that reduces your hair’s strength and elasticity, it’s not generally considered a common cause of hair loss.

-Most hair loss in men occurs due to male pattern baldness, a form of hair loss that’s caused by a combination of genetic factors and the hormone dihydrotestosterone, or DHT.
+Most hair loss in men occurs due to male pattern baldness, which is caused by a combination of genetic factors and the hormone dihydrotestosterone, or DHT.

-Over the course of years and decades, DHT can shrink and weaken your hair follicles, causing them to no longer produce new hairs.
-We’ve talked about this more in our detailed guide to the relationship between DHT and male hair loss
+Over the course of years and decades, DHT can shrink and weaken your hair follicles, causing them to stop producing new hairs.
+Read more about this process in our detailed guide to the relationship between DHT and male hair loss

-• Hair loss prevention shampoo.
-Hair loss shampoos such as our Thick Fix Shampoo are formulated to reduce buildup, promote volume and guard your hair follicles against common sources of damage.
+• Hair loss prevention shampoo such as our Thick Fix Shampoo are formulated to reduce buildup, promote volume, and guard your hair follicles against common sources of damage.

 Hair loss treatments, delivered

-Although there’s no research showing that hard water causes hair loss, some studies suggest that exposure to hard water may affect your hair’s strength and make it more likely to break off while you’re brushing, cleaning or styling it.
+• Although there’s little research showing that hard water causes hair loss, some studies suggest that exposure to hard water may affect your hair’s strength and make it more likely to break off while you’re brushing, cleaning, or styling it.

-You may prevent damage from hard water by installing a water softening system.
-Washing your hair with a clarifying shampoo may help to prevent the buildup of minerals found in hard water, such as calcium and magnesium.
+• You may be able to prevent damage from hard water by installing a water softening system.
+Washing your hair with a clarifying shampoo, meanwhile, may help to prevent the buildup of minerals found in hard water, such as calcium and magnesium.

 When it comes to stopping and reversing hair loss, the most effective treatments are finasteride and minoxidil.
-We’ve talked about these and other products in more detail in our complete guide to male pattern baldness
+We offer these and other hair loss treatment options online.
+If you’re interested in trying one, take our free hair quiz.

 Editorial Standards